qoretechnologies/qorus-vscode/README.md

 This extension makes it possible to easily create, deploy, and test Qorus interfaces directly from the Visual Studio Code editor.
 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them.

+## Version 3.0.1 overview - What's new:

+- Fixed a bug that incorrectly saved config items with any type

 ## Version 3.0 overview - What's new:

 - Automatic draft management for all objects; never lose work again due to the IDE resetting its state; drafts are saved of any edits made and can be managed directly in the IDE as well
 - fixed a bug where selecting an incompatible mapper in a pipeline dialog would result in an unusuable dialog
 - fixed a bug where it was impossible to add service methods to a service in certain situations
 - fixed a bug where it was not possible to enter in a config item string value with newlines
 - fixed a bug where it was not possible to save a config item value in an FSM connector with type `any`
 - fixed a bug where the job schedule was reset to a default value every time a job was opened
 - fixed a bug in the Qorus connections page where icons were lost when the active connection was lost
 - fixed a bug where the IDE would remain on the login page after a successful login
 - fixed a bug where the step modal dialog in the workflow diagrm view had a horizontal scroll bar with steps with very long names
 - fixed a bug where the Java constructor name was not renamed when the object class name was changed

-## Version 2.3.25 overview - What's new:

--   Fixed indentation for tags in generated YAML files

-## Version 2.3.24 overview - What's new:

--   Spaces in class connections are no longer allowed & supported

-## Version 2.3.23 overview - What's new:

--   Passwords for Qorus with special characters are now supported _Existing passwords with special characters need to be updated manually in the environments view_

-## Version 2.3.22 overview - What's new:

--   Fixed a bug that would cause the webview to crash after creating new class with connectors from an FSM state
--   Replaced the X icon with a trash icon on all FSM states

-## Version 2.3.21 overview - What's new:

--   Fixed inherited config items not being deleted when the parent config item is removed

-## Version 2.3.20 overview - What's new:

--   Moved the buttons inside class connections dialog under the box, so that the full connector name can be seen at all times

-## Version 2.3.19 overview - What's new:

--   Fixed a bug that prevented setting and saving inherited config items to `null`

 ---

 ## Main Features

 - Qorus Webview
 - Configuration manager helps to easily manage configuration data of the project (no need for manual work with **qorusproject.json**).
 - Support for creating of Qorus interfaces such as jobs, services, steps, workflows, classes, mappers etc.
 - Connecting building blocks using class-connections manager allows to create no-code solution for complex enterprise integration scenarios
 - Release package management
 - Hierarchy view of all interfaces in the project
 - and more

 ## How to use

 There are three main user interfaces to use the extension:

 - Webview
 - Hierarchy view
 - Commands

 ### Webview